kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/2012-01-01-recommendation-producer.md

 {% endhighlight %}

 ### TestNextSongRecommender.java
-To test NextSongRecommender, we need to build a job that is configured with a Kiji table column as a KeyValueStore.
-This is easily accomplished by using KijiTableKeyValueStore's builder:
+To test NextSongRecommender, we need specify which KijiTable we want to use to back our KeyValueStore.
+We do this by constructing the KeyValueStore we want to use, via the KeyValueStore's builder method.
+We then override the KeyValueStore binding in this job configuration by using the withStore() method of JobBuilders.

 {% highlight java %}
   KijiTableKeyValueStore.Builder kvStoreBuilder = KijiTableKeyValueStore.builder();